-Sports Briefs July 2017

-Horizon Coatings take out
+Sports Briefs July 2017 Horizon Coatings take out first place

-first place

-LED well by Max Hillier.

 LED well by Max Hillier, Horizon Coatings took out first place at the annual Marist College Canberra Foundation Golf Day earlier this year.
 Collins Caddaye Architects (Derek Pottenger and co.) came second, while RSM Australia (Frank Lo Pilato and co.) finished in third position.
 Proceeds from the day go towards the Br Mark May Bursary Fund, which provides students from financially disadvantaged families the opportunity to receive a Marist education.